I admit it.

 Does it make sense to spend time writing a business blog?
 Will your efforts pay off?
 Will your blog generate business?

 Feeling like you want to give up is normal.
 Almost everyone wants to give up after six or twelve months of blogging.
-But giving up just before your blog is going to be successful is one of the biggest mistakes you can make.
+But giving up just before your blog is going to be successful is one of the biggest blogging mistakes you can make.

-Dumb mistake #1: Not starting a blog or giving up too soon
+Blogging mistake #1: Not starting a blog or giving up too soon

 Let’s be honest.
 Creating a blog is tough.